 Consumer behaviour is increasingly shifting towards the convenience of mobile applications for remittance, and companies need to keep up by providing a seamless and intuitive user experience.
 But are they measuring up?

-The goal is to compare different aspects of the process of remitting money abroad – the signup process, the transfer process and other features such as paying-in and paying-out capabilities, customer services features and costs.
-In this initial report, topics covered include:
+The goal is to compare different aspects of the app user experience; the signup process, the transfer process and features such as paying-in and paying-out capabilities, customer service features and costs.

 - How long does it take to register and make a transfer through remittance apps?